y4h1ko/mvi-sp/README.md

 **“A Simple Parameter Inference with Transformers”**

+*All necessary information about run is in the introduction.ipynb*
 ## Overview

 Starting from a single-frequency sinusoid, the project progressively increases signal complexity by: